-1 16 NCAC 06C .0 0602 is readopted with changes as published in 38:07 NCR 388-399 as follows: 2 3 16 NCAC 06C.
-0602 STANDARDS OF PROFESSIONAL CONDUCT 4 (a) The standard s listed in this Section shall be generally accepted for the education profession and shall be the basis 5 for State Board review of performance of professional educators.
-These standards shall establish mandatory 6 prohibitions and requirements for educators.
-Violation of these standards shall subject an educator to investigation and 7 disciplinary action on by the SBE or LEA.
-8 This Rule establ ishes uniform Standards of Professional Conduct ("Standards") for professional educators in North 9 Carolina, which apply to all persons who hold a professional educator license issued pursuant to this Subchapter and 10 Chapter 115C, A rticle 17E of the General Statutes.
-These Standards shall be the basis for reviewing the performance 11 or professional e ducators by the State Board of [Education ("SBE").]
+1 16 NCAC 06C .06 02 is readopted with changes as published in ##### as follows: 2 16 NG A G A G A GTANDADDS OF PROFESSIONAL CONDUCT 3 16 NCAC 06C .06 4 isted in this Section shall be generally accepted for the education profession and shall be the basis 5 review of performance of professional educators.
+These standards shall establish mandatory 6 • quirements for educators.
+Violation of these standards shall subject an educator to investigation and 7 • by the SBE or LEA.
+8 nes uniform Standards of Professional Conduct ("Standards") for professional educators in North 9 ply to all persons who hold a professional educator license issued pursuant to this Subchapter and 10 - icle 17E of the General Statutes.
+These Standards shall be the basis for reviewing the performance 11 or professional edu icators by the State Board of [Education ("SBE").
 [Education.]
-Violation of these Standards shall 12 be grounds for d sciplinary sanctions against a professional educator's license as provided in this Section.
-13 (b) Professional educators shall adhere to the standards of professional conduct contained in this Rule.
-Any intentional 14 act or omission t hat violates these standards is prohibited.
+Violation of these Standards shall 12 be grounds for disc ciplinary sanctions against a professional educator's license as provided in this Section.
+13 (b) Professional ed ucators shall adhere to the standards of professional conduct contained in this Rule.
+Any intentional 14 act or omission tha at violates these standards is prohibited.
 15 (1) Generally recognized professional standards.
 Recognized Professional Standards.
-The educator 16 shall adhere to and practice the professional standards of all federal, state, and local governing 17 bodies. bodies with public education oversight.
-18 (2) Personal conduct.
-The educator shall serve as a positive role model for students, parents, and the 19 community.
-Because the educator is entrusted with the care and education of small children and 20 adolescents, the educator shall demonstrate a high standard of personal character and conduct.
+The educator 16 S shall adhere to and practice the professional standards of all federal, state, and local governing 17 ŧ odies. bodies with public education oversight.
+18 (2) I Personal conduct.
+The educator shall serve as a positive role model for students, parents, and the 19 ε community.
+Because the educator is entrusted with the care and education of small children and 20 e adolescents, the educator shall demonstrate a high standard of personal character and conduct.
 21 (2) Conduct with Students.
-The educator shall treat all students with respect and maintain appropriate 22 professional boundaries with all students, regardless of whether that student is directly under the 23 care or supervision of the educator.
-Specifically, the educator shall not engage in any of the 24 following conduct toward or in the presence of a student: 25 (A) Use of profane, vulgar, or demeaning language.
+The educator shall treat all students with respect and maintain appropriate 22 Ţ professional boundaries with all students, regardless of whether that student is directly under the 23 c care or supervision of the educator.
+Specifically, the educator shall not engage in any of the 24 f following conduct toward or in the presence of a student: 25 (A) Use of profane, vulgar, or demeaning language.
 26 (B) Intentional or reckless exposure of students to profane, vulgar, or sexually explicit material 27 except as part of age-appropriate classroom instruction or other pedagogical practice.
 28 (C) Solicitation, encouragement, or consummation of a romantic, physical, or sexual 29 relationship with a student in any form, whether written, verbal, or physical.
 As used in 30 this context, "solicitation" or "encouragement" shall include engaging in a pattern of 31 flirtatious behavior; efforts to gain access to, or time alone with, a student with no clear 32 educational or school-related objective; provision of individualized or specialized 33 treatment, including tangible or monetary gifts, to a student that does not comply with 34 generally recognized professional standards for educators; or any other behavior that could 35 be perceived by a rational observer as excessively personal or intimate in the context of the 36 educator-student relationship.
 37 (D) Solicitation, encouragement, or consummation of sexual contact with a student.